cfarkas/Genotype-variants/README.md

 Script Outline

 Inputted variants are binned every 10 million base pairs according to its chromosomal coordinates (mm10 build: https://www.ncbi.nlm.nih.gov/assembly/GCF_000001635.26) and ordered in a contingency table.
-After this, frequency distribution of variants is tested applying the Cochran-Armitage test for trend distribution, available in the DescTools package in R. (https://cran.r-project.org/web/packages/DescTools/index.html).
+After this, frequency distribution of variants is tested by applying the Cochran-Armitage test for trend distribution, available in the DescTools package in R. (https://cran.r-project.org/web/packages/DescTools/index.html).
 The program will generate a genome-wide plot of variants per genotype based on the ggplot2 R package (https://cran.r-project.org/web/packages/ggplot2/index.html) and a summary of chromosomes containing KO/KI-ligated variants, based on the frequency distribution of wild-type and KO/KI genotypes.

 R Dependences